fishing for bottom dwellers

 The same applies when fishing from shore; look for rocky bottoms and oyster bars, as these spots attract a variety of fish species.

-If you prefer deep sea fishing, underwater structures such as reefs and wrecks are prime locations.
-The clear water in these areas can help you spot fish more easily, but you must be prepared for the strong current that can challenge your positioning.
+If you prefer deep-sea fishing, underwater structures such as reefs and wrecks are prime locations.
+The clear water in these areas can help you spot fish more easily, but you must be prepared for the strong currents that can challenge your positioning.

 Fishing in the surf can also be productive, especially near underwater structures where fish seek shelter and food.

-When you’re selecting a location, consider the specific characteristics of the area.
+When selecting a location, consider the area’s specific characteristics.
 For example, rocky bottoms and oyster bars in clear water offer different opportunities than muddy or sandy bottoms in murky water.

 Common Catches